BDaaac/higgsfield-deep-research-task/README.md

 ## What Is Implemented

 - YAML case loader with deterministic hard assertions and rubric-driven LLM judge assertions.
-- Parallel runner with configurable concurrency and transient retry policy.
+- Parallel runner with configurable concurrency, semaphore rate-limit cap, and transient retry policy (429/503/5xx/network, up to 3 attempts, exponential backoff; never retries on assertion or logic failures).
 - Trace-first architecture with JSON trace persistence and offline re-scoring.
 - Plugin-style soft metric registry in metrics package.
 - Aggregate reporting with pass rate, latency, cost, tool usage, flakiness, and run-to-run diff.